Mjolnir42/tom/docs/tom/cmd_ref/asset::runtime:.md

 tom runtime unstack ${tomID}
 ```

-# PROPERTIES
+# sys PROPERTIES

-The following are the properties a runtime environment should have.
+The following are the properties a runtime environment should have in
+namespace `sys`.
 Perpetual properties can not be changed, while properties with validity
 can be updated over the lifetime of the runtime environment.